Tony Jacklin: Personal life

-Jacklin's first wife, Vivien, was from Belfast, Northern Ireland.
-The couple married in 1966, eleven months after their initial meeting at a Belfast hotel.
+Jacklin's first wife, Vivien Murray, was from Belfast, Northern Ireland.
+The couple married in 1966, eleven months after their initial meeting at a Belfast hotel, and two days after Jacklin had won the Blaxnit (Ulster) Tournament.
 They had three children together: Bradley, Warren and Tina.
-Vivien Jacklin died suddenly of a brain haemorrhage in April 1988, aged 44.
+Vivien Jacklin died suddenly of a brain haemorrhage in Spain, in April 1988, aged 44.
 In an interview in 2002, Jacklin said: "You can't understand the anguish of losing a spouse until it happens to you.
 I lost my will to live after my first wife died.
 I contemplated doing something very terrible to myself.
 Eventually I recovered."

 Six weeks after his first wife's death, Jacklin met a 16-year-old waitress named Donna Methven at a golf tournament in England.
 Jacklin later said: "I was at my lowest ebb and Donna was a shoulder to cry on."
 They had a two-month affair which led to front-page headlines in British tabloid newspapers.
 In December 1988, Jacklin married his second wife, Astrid Waagen, a Norwegian woman.
 They have a son called Sean, who is a professional golfer.
 Jacklin is also stepfather to Waagen's two children, daughter Anna May and son A.J., from her previous marriage to former Bee Gees guitarist Alan Kendall.

+Jacklin was a subject of the television programme This Is Your Life in February 1970 when he was surprised by Eamonn Andrews outside Buckingham Palace after receiving his OBE which he had received in the 1970 New Year Honours.

 In 1971, Jacklin said that he received death threats from a caller who also threatened to bomb his wife's family home in Belfast.
-The caller said that Jacklin would be shot if he played in the Ulster Open, because his wife's family supported Ian Paisley.
+The caller said that Jacklin would be shot if he played in the Gallaher Ulster Open, because his wife's family supported Ian Paisley.
 Jacklin withdrew from the tournament.

 Jacklin said in an interview in 1989 that he was barely on speaking terms with his mother.
 "To get along with people I have to like them.
 My mother and I don't get along.
 I don't share the belief that blood is thicker than water.
 She has tried to run my life long enough," Jacklin said.

 Jacklin has been hearing impaired since the 1980s and wears a hearing aid device on both sides.
 He is a patron of the English Deaf Golf Association.

-Jacklin was second in the BBC Sports Personality of the Year Award in both 1969 and 1970.
-He was a subject of the television programme This Is Your Life in February 1970 when he was surprised by Eamonn Andrews outside Buckingham Palace after receiving his OBE which he had received in the 1970 New Year Honours.
-He later received a CBE in the 1990 New Year Honours.
 In 2013, Jacklin took part in the eleventh series of the BBC1 Saturday night entertainment competition, Strictly Come Dancing.
 He was the first celebrity to be eliminated from the show.